 4. Schedule activities carefully.

-I was a dance mum, and at one stage I was out every night driving my daughter to and from dance lessons.
+I was a dance mum, and at one stage I was out every night of the working week driving my daughter to and from dance lessons.
 At that time it was vitally important to have a family calendar which I had on the fridge.
 Before the week started, all appointments and commitments had to be written up and things planned out accordingly.

 When I was taking my daughter to dance, sometimes there was two hours between start and finish, sometimes 45 minutes – so often I would take work with me and do it in the car while I waited outside.
-If I’d been a bit more well-off, I could have gone to a café and done it with a coffee in hand, but money was tight.
+If I’d been a bit more well-off, I could have gone to a café and done it with a coffee in hand, but I was single there and money was tight.
 This strategy also saved petrol.

 5. Set long-term goals rather than short-term ones.